valerionew/unisolder-notes/README.md

 ## General notes

+### Sources
+Original sources from Sparkybg are available as a submodule in this repository.
+Check out the sources on GitHub: [sparkybg/UniSolder-5.2](https://github.com/sparkybg/UniSolder-5.2)

 ### Soldering and mounting
 No hot air or reflow oven is required, the board can be mounted with a regular soldering iron.